gpseal/Web-Development/README.md

 Within terminal, to start local server:
 $ npm start

-Once server has bee started, view in browser: localhost:3000
+Once server has been started, view in browser: localhost:3000